sqbi-q/onionshare/cli/README.md

 ## Installing OnionShare CLI

-First, make sure you have `tor` installed.
+First, make sure you have `tor` and `nginx` installed.
 In Linux, install it through your package manager.
-In macOS, install it with [Homebrew](https://brew.sh): `brew install tor`.
+In macOS, install it with [Homebrew](https://brew.sh): `brew install tor nginx`.

 Then install OnionShare CLI: